 Clinical Lead, Occupational Therapist

-Becca joined the Breathe Magic team as a Magic Trainer whilst completing her Occupational Therapy degree, and continued to...
+Becca joined the Breathe Magic team as a Magic Trainer in 2015 and continued to volunteer...

 Clinical Lead, Occupational Therapist

-Rebecca has over 14 years of paediatric experience as an occupational therapist.
+Rebecca has over 16 years of paediatric experience as an Occupational Therapist.
 Rebecca assesses and treats children with...

 We have a small core team, but much of the reason why Breathe can achieve such incredible things is because we are surrounded by an amazing team of artists, researchers, clinicians and volunteers.